rgvwebpro/rgv-web-pro-idx/README.md

 ## How To

-Must of the installation and setup is manual.
+Much of the installation and setup is manual.
 Future updates may include automatted features.

 ### Installation